Will Benson Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.24 team ERA that is No. 1 among all league pitching staffs.
+- The Astros have the top team ERA across all MLB pitching staffs (3.32).

-- The Astros allow the ninth-fewest home runs in baseball (71 total, one per game).
+- Astros pitchers combine to surrender 72 home runs (one per game), the eighth-fewest in baseball.

-- Bielak makes the start for the Astros, his eighth of the season.
-He is 3-3 with a 4.01 ERA and 34 strikeouts through 42 2/3 innings pitched.
+- The Astros will look to Blanco (1-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.